 “But she’s not facing the mareep,” Lizzy says.
 “None of them are attacking her.
 She didn’t summon her pokemon for them, she’s facing… the other way…”

-Blue watches as Vlad gets back on his bike, a lightning rod in one hand, and starts pedaling furiously back toward Bretta, the stretcher still attached as the other four trainers stare after him… then quickly start ushering the civilians toward the finish line as the camera pans to show the mareep stampede approaching.
+Blue watches as Vlad gets back on his bike, a lightning rod in one hand, and starts pedaling furiously back toward Bretta, the stretcher still attached as the other four trainers stare after him… then quickly start ushering the civilians toward the finish line, two of them helping the Hiker walk.
+The camera pans to show the mareep stampede approaching.

 Blue looks at Sabra.
 “What’s happening?”